apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/scale-for-apecloud-mysql.md

 ## Vertical scaling

 You can vertically scale a cluster by changing resource requirements and limits (CPU and storage).
-For example, if you need to change the resource demand from 1C2G to 2C4G, vertical scaling is what you need.
+For example, if you need to change the resource class from 1C2G to 2C4G, vertical scaling is what you need.

 :::note